cldwalker/lightning/README.markdown

 ====

 * Tests!
-* Handle duplicate basenames ie same basename but in multiple directories.
 * Aliases for common autocompletions.
+* Allow lightning commands to only path-resolve one of multiple arguments given.